Sarus crane: Mortality factors

-Breeding success in Australia has been estimated by counting the proportion of young-of-the-year in wintering flocks in the crop fields of Atherton Tablelands in north-eastern Queensland.
+Breeding success in Australia has been estimated by counting the proportion of young-of-the-year in wintering flocks in the crop fields of Atherton Tablelands.
 Young birds constituted 5.32% to 7.36% of the wintering population between 1997 and 2002.
-It is not known if this variation represents annual differences in conditions in the breeding areas or if it included biases such as different proportions of breeding pairs traveling to Atherton to over-winter.
+It is not known if this variation represents annual differences in conditions in the breeding areas or if it included biases such as different proportions of breeding pairs traveling to the Atherton Tablelands to over-winter.
 It is also not known how these proportions equate to more standard metrics of breeding success such as proportions of breeding pairs succeeding in raising young birds.
 One multi-floodplain survey in Australia found 60% of all breeding pairs to have raised at least one chick, with 34% of successful pairs fledging two chicks each.
 Little is known about the diseases and parasites of the sarus crane, and their effects on wild bird populations.
 A study conducted at the Rome zoo noted that these birds were resistant to anthrax.
 Endoparasites that have been described include a trematode, Opisthorhis dendriticus from the liver of a captive crane at the London zoo and a Cyclocoelid (Allopyge antigones) from an Australian bird.
 Like most birds, they have bird lice and the species recorded include Heleonomus laveryi and Esthiopterum indicum.

 In captivity, sarus cranes have been known to live for as long as 42 years.
 Premature adult mortality is often the result of human actions.
 Accidental poisoning by monocrotophos, chlorpyrifos and dieldrin-treated seeds used in agricultural areas has been noted.
 Adults have been known to fly into power lines and die of electrocution, this is responsible for killing about 1% of the local population each year.